Harry Kandel

 Harry Kandel (c.
 1885-1943) was an American clarinetist and klezmer bandleader of the early twentieth century.
 His recording career with the Victor Recording Company lasted from 1916 to 1927, during which he released dozens of Jewish music records.

 Biography

 Early life

-Harry was born Chaim Kandel (חיים קאַנדעל) sometime around 1885; on some immigration documents he gave his birthdate as September 21, 1883 or March 28, 1884.
+Harry was born Chaim Kandel (חיים קענדעל) sometime around 1885; on some immigration documents he gave his birthdate as September 21, 1883 or March 28, 1884.
 Kandel's birthplace is also unclear, as some sources say he was born in Kraków, Galicia whereas others say it was Lviv or just Galicia more generally.
 In a number of census and immigration documents Kandel listed his birthplace as Russia or more specifically Kovel, Volyn Oblast (now located in Ukraine).
 His father was named Mordko Kandel.
 Despite Harry's later career recording klezmer music in the United States, he apparently did not come from a klezmer family, but one involved in the timber trade.
 He studied clarinet at the Odessa Conservatory and briefly served in a Russian army band before emigrating to New York City in October 1904.